On This Page

 - Government Contracts, Grants, or Financial Aid

-The Department of Labor (DOL) administers and enforces more than 180 federal laws.
-These mandates and the regulations that implement them cover many workplace activities for about 10 million employers and 125 million workers.
+The U.S. Department of Labor (DOL) administers and enforces more than 180 federal laws.
+These mandates and the regulations that implement them cover many workplace activities for about 150 million workers and 10 million workplaces.

 Following is a brief description of many of DOL's principal statutes most commonly applicable to businesses, job seekers, workers, retirees, contractors and grantees.
 This brief summary is intended to acquaint you with the major labor laws and not to offer a detailed exposition.
 For authoritative information and references to fuller descriptions on these laws, you should consult the statutes and regulations themselves.

 The Occupational Safety and Health (OSH) Act is administered by the Occupational Safety and Health Administration (OSHA).
 Safety and health conditions in most private industries are regulated by OSHA or OSHA-approved state programs, which also cover public sector employers.
-Employers covered by the OSH Act must comply with the regulations and the safety and health standards promulgated by OSHA.
+Employers covered by the OSH Act must comply with OSHA's regulations and safety and health standards.
 Employers also have a general duty under the OSH Act to provide their employees with work and a workplace free from recognized, serious hazards.
-OSHA enforces the Act through workplace inspections and investigations.
+OSHA enforces the law through workplace inspections and investigations.
 Compliance assistance and other cooperative programs are also available.

 If you worked for a private company or a state government, you should contact the workers' compensation program for the state in which you lived or worked.
-The U.S. Department of Labor, Office of Workers' Compensation Programs, does not have a role in the administration or oversight of state workers' compensation programs.
+The U.S. Department of Labor's Office of Workers' Compensation Programs does not have a role in the administration or oversight of state workers' compensation programs.

 Employee Benefit Security

 The Employee Retirement Income Security Act (ERISA) regulates employers who offer pension or welfare benefit plans for their employees.
-Title I of ERISA is administered by the Employee Benefits Security Administration (EBSA) (formerly the Pension and Welfare Benefits Administration) and imposes a wide range of fiduciary, disclosure and reporting requirements on fiduciaries of pension and welfare benefit plans and on others having dealings with these plans.
+Title I of ERISA is administered by the Employee Benefits Security Administration (EBSA) and imposes a wide range of fiduciary, disclosure and reporting requirements on fiduciaries of pension and welfare benefit plans and on others having dealings with these plans.
 These provisions preempt many similar state laws.
-Under Title IV, certain employers and plan administrators must fund an insurance system to protect certain kinds of retirement benefits, with premiums paid to the federal government's Pension Benefit Guaranty Corporation (PBGC).
+Under Title IV, certain employers and plan administrators must fund an insurance system to protect certain kinds of retirement benefits, with premiums paid to the federal government's Pension Benefit Guaranty Corporation.
 EBSA also administers reporting requirements for continuation of health-care provisions, required under the Comprehensive Omnibus Budget Reconciliation Act of 1985 (COBRA) and the health care portability requirements on group plans under the Health Insurance Portability and Accountability Act (HIPAA).

 Most labor and public safety laws and many environmental laws mandate whistleblower protections for employees who complain about violations of the law by their employers.
 Remedies can include job reinstatement and payment of back wages.
 OSHA enforces the whistleblower protections in most laws.

 Certain persons who serve in the armed forces have a right to reemployment with the employer they were with when they entered service.
 This includes those called up from the reserves or National Guard.
-These rights are administered by the Veterans' Employment and Training Service (VETS).
+These rights are administered by the Veterans' Employment and Training Service.

 This law bars most employers from using lie detectors on employees, but permits polygraph tests only in limited circumstances.
 It is administered by the Wage and Hour Division.